 Instructors are listed ALPHABETICALLY by FIRST NAME.
-Not all are teaching this Fall, but many have created our “on-demand” videos.
+Not all are teaching this year, but many created our “on-demand” videos so you can still learn from them.

 Instructor: Aaron Fauteux